tachyonic-thrust/Create-Sync-Matrix/libs/README.txt

 Local mod jars for development
 ==============================

-Place the exact game jars you use in your modpack here so Gradle can resolve them without remote Maven access:
+Place the exact game jars you use in your modpack here so Gradle can resolve them without remote Maven access.
+Use these exact filenames:

 - create-1.20.1-6.0.8.jar
 - Sync-0.1.8.jar